dokusaido/rsg-stashes/README.md

 <p align="left">
   <samp>
-    This script allows for job-specific and location-specific stash access in FiveM, enhancing immersion and roleplay in your server.
+    This script allows for job-specific and location-specific stash access in RedM, enhancing immersion and roleplay in your server.
     <br>
     <br>
   </samp>